What is ‘letterboxing’?

 What does the letterbox consist of?

 Inside the box will be a rubber ink stamp, a notebook, and frequently an inking pad.
 The rubber stamps are, more often than not, beautifully designed and can depict anything and relate to as many subjects as there are on the Web!
-Birds, football stars, jokes, dogs - in fact anything.
+Birds, football stars, jokes, dogs.

 What do I do with the rubber stamp?

-You use the inkpad to ink it up and then take an impression on to some plain postcards or notebook that YOU bring with you.
-This is the copy of the stamp that you take away with you.
+You use the ink pad to ink it up and then take an impression on some plain postcards or notebook that you bring with you.
+This is a copy of the stamp that you take away with you.